Boualem Sansal: Le village de l'Allemand (2008 novel)

 Sansal's 2008 novel Le village de l'Allemand ou le journal des frères Schiller, is the story of two Algerian brothers who burrow into the past and discover that their father had been a Nazi officer who fled to Algeria after the war.
 The book explores the fine line between Islamic fundamentalism and Nazism.
 Le Village de l'allemand is the first of Sansal's novels to be translated into English, and was published in the US in September 2009 as The German Mujahid and in the UK as An Unfinished Business.

-The novel follows the unique journey that brothers Malrich and Rachel Schiller individually took in discovering the dark past of their late father, a former SS officer, who was the responsible for the deaths of countless Jews during the Holocaust.
+The novel follows the unique journey that brothers Malrich and Rachel Schiller individually took in discovering the dark past of their late father, a former SS officer, who was responsible for the deaths of countless Jews during the Holocaust.
 Although the story is fictional, Sansal incorporates many historical events to create a very realistic backdrop.
 The most significant events Sansal addresses include the end of World War II, the Holocaust, the Algerian War of Independence, and the rise of Islamic Fundamentalism within France.
 The novel is found to be very controversial because the destructive power of Nazi Germany during World War II is compared to that of Islamic Fundamentalists in Europe after the war.
 The narrative suggests various themes including the impact of both guilt and violence, the glorification of oppressors, and how the burden of one person's sins can be felt by others.
 It addresses how knowledge regarding the significance of the Holocaust is understood and misunderstood in vastly different ways around the world.
 Furthermore, Boualem Sansal highlights the fact that there is very little known about National Socialism in the Arab world.
 National Socialism was the political ideology of the Nazi Party.
 The novel suggests that generations which follow World War II and, more specifically, the Holocaust, have a responsibility to educate themselves on the matter using whatever resources are available to them.
 People also must spread that knowledge to those who cannot access it themselves in order to ensure that such a terrible genocide never occurs again.
 The benefit to history is that we, as human beings, can learn from the mistakes of the past in order to make better decisions in the future.
 Sansal's story proves that individuals can have incredible impacts on improving the lives of others and protecting their communities.
-It does not take an army to enact change-or rather, it should not take an army to enact positive change.
+It does not take an army to enact change or rather, it should not take an army to enact positive change.